 To help keep the simple syrup and the cinnamon syrup keep longer in the fridge, add a generous splash of vodka.

-To grate the whole nutmeg over the Santa’s Milk and Cookies cocktail, use a rounded grater to make the job super easy.
+For grating the whole nutmeg over the Santa’s Milk and Cookies cocktail, use a rounded grater to make the job super easy.

 To keep the Dodge City Cider Punch chilled in the punch bowl, freeze equal parts of apple cider and cranberry juice together to make ice cubes; this will keep the punch chilled without watering it down.